-In 2018, Tabari relocated to Los Angeles, California, to pursue a career as a freelance bassist, composer and educator.
-As a bassist, he has performed, recorded, and toured with artists including Dee Dee Bridgewater, Terence Blanchard, Pharoah Sanders, Sting, Snoop Dogg, Joey Alexander, John Beasley, Russell Gunn, Eric “ELEW” Lewis, Dion Parson, Aubrey Logan, Rashawn Ross, Theo Croker, Ron Blake, Cyrus Chestnut, Tia Fuller, Victor Provost and many others.
+In 2018, Tabari relocated to Los Angeles, California, to pursue a career as a freelance musician.
+As a bassist, he has performed, recorded, and toured with artists including Dee Dee Bridgewater, Terence Blanchard, Pharoah Sanders, Tia Fuller, Sting, Russell Gunn, Snoop Dogg, Aubrey Logan, Joey Alexander, John Beasley, Dave Koz, Eric “ELEW” Lewis, Dion Parson, Rashawn Ross, Theo Croker, Ron Blake, Victor Provost, the Puerto Rico Symphony and many others.
 As a composer, Tabari was selected as the 2019 Santa Monica 18th Street Art Center’s Make Jazz Fellow.
 He was also nominated for the 2020 US Artists Fellowship.
-As an educator, Tabari has done clinics for the United Jazz Foundation and the University of California(Los Angeles).
-In the fall of 2020, Tabari will join the music faculty at the University of the Virgin Islands.
+As an educator, Tabari teaches bass privately and does clinics both nationally and internationally.
+Tabari has also served as full-time faculty at the University of the Virgin Islands.